 The deadline for the 2015 fellowship is February 14, 2014.

 Applicants are strongly encouraged to contact Alaska Sea Grant for up-to-date information and advice as early as possible.

-Eligibility: This fellowship is available to any student, regardless of citizenship, who is enrolled toward a degree in a graduate or professional program and who has an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
-The graduate degree needs to be awarded through a U.S.-accredited institution of higher education in the United States or U.S. Territories.
+Eligibility: This fellowship is available to any student, regardless of citizenship, who, on February 14, 2014, is enrolled toward a degree in a graduate or professional program and who has an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
+The graduate degree needs to be awarded through a US-accredited institution of higher education in the United States or US Territories.

-Terms of appointment: The fellowship will be for a period of one year.
+Terms of appointment: The fellowship will be for a period of one year starting in February 2015.
 Compensation is in the form of a stipend, per diem, health insurance, and moving expenses.
-The overall award for 2014 fellows was $56,500.
-Compensation was $44,000 to each Fellow for stipend and living expenses (per diem); an additional $9,000 was available to cover mandatory health insurance for the Fellow and moving expenses.
-Any remaining funds of the $9,000 was available to be used for the Fellow during the fellowship year, first to satisfy academic degree-related activities, and second for fellowship-related activities.
-Finally, up to $2,500 from the total $52,500 could be used to cover placement week costs.
+The overall award will be $56,500.
+Of this amount, $45,000 is provided to each Fellow for stipend and living expenses (per diem); an additional $9,000 is provided to cover mandatory health insurance for the Fellow and moving expenses.
+Any remaining funds of the $9,000 will be used for the Fellow during the fellowship year, first to satisfy academic degree-related activities, and second for fellowship-related activities.
+Finally, up to $2,500 from the total $56,500 can be used to cover placement week costs.
 During the fellowship, the host may provide supplemental funds for work-related travel by the Fellow.
 Indirect costs are not allowable from any of the federal funds.

 Applicants should seek competent advice on income tax status of the stipend for their situation.
 The Prospective Fellows page at National Sea Grant has details on stipend and expenses.